bob123456678/TrainControl/Readme.md

 It connects to a Central Station 2, 3, or 3 Plus over the network.
 It is primarily designed for users with a large layout / many locomotives, as the standard Marklin UI makes many common tasks (such as quickly switching between locomotives) overly tedious.
-Convenience keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, emergency stop, etc.
+Convenient keyboard hotkeys are available for controlling locomotives, switching between locomotives, enabling functions, emergency stop, etc.

 Under the hood, this program implements the Marklin CAN protocol and can therefore